muudar/BudgetLog/README.md

 **Earnings Card**: Users can log earnings by entering an amount, description, and category (e.g., "Work").
 This increases the balance by the logged amount.

+**Analysis Chart**: Users can check their spendings and earnings on each day of the last 7 days in order to compare.

+**Recent Transactions**: Read/View last 8 transactions.

+**Category Groupers**: All time money spent/earnt on each category created.

 ## Transactions Page

 **Pie Charts**: Two pie charts are available: one for spendings and one for earnings.
 They display the distribution of the top six categories, with all other categories grouped under "Other."